JUNE - SEPTEMBER

-Be prepared to be mesmerized by the rare parabolic dune system in the Greenwich Dunes area of PEI National Park, which also acts as a stunning backdrop to an extensive trail system that includes a floating boardwalk.
-Remember that entrance to the park is free!
+Be prepared to be mesmerized by the rare parabolic dune system in the Greenwich Dunes section of PEI National Park, which also acts as a stunning backdrop to an extensive trail system that includes a floating boardwalk (www.parkscanada.gc.ca/pei).

-Cyclists can peddle from one end of the Island to the other, and GranFondo PEI, sponsored by Cycling PEI, is fast becoming a premier event (www.granfondo-pei.ca)
+Cyclists can pedal from one end of the Island to the other, and GranFondo PEI, sponsored by Cycling PEI, is fast becoming a premier event (www.granfondo-pei.ca).

 Golf enthusiasts agree that P.E.I.’s courses are spectacular.
-There are more than two dozen to choose from, and they are all within an hour’s drive of each other (www.golfpei.ca)
+There are more than two dozen to choose from, and they are all within an hour’s drive of each other (www.golfpei.ca).

-.
-Aside from golf, the Island is known for its authentic experiences—many outdoors, including fun with falcons, going clam digging or out on a lobster boat, helping with farm chores, doing a GPS adventure, or owning a racehorse for an evening (www.experiencepei.ca)
+Aside from golf, the Island is known for its authentic experiences, including fun with falcons, going clam digging or out on a lobster boat, helping with farm chores, doing a GPS adventure, or owning a racehorse for an evening (www.experiencepei.ca).

 Throughout the Island there are endless opportunities to get up close and personal with nature.
 Kayaking, paddle boarding, biking, and birdwatching—to name just a few outdoor activities—are offered in many regions.
 No equipment?
-No problem; the Island has several outfitters (www.tourismpei.com
+Don’t worry; the Island has several outfitters that set you up (www.tourismpei.com).

 HERITAGE AND CULTURE

-The Arts & Heritage Trail is an Island-wide guide for authentic Prince Edward Island cultural experiences with elements such as museums and historic sites, performing arts venues, festivals, special events, theatre, galleries, craft shops and artisan studios (www.artsandheritagepei.ca).
+The Arts & Heritage Trail is an Island-wide guide for authentic P.E.I. cultural experiences with elements such as museums and historic sites, performing arts venues, special events, theatre, galleries, craft shops and artisan studios (www.artsandheritagepei.ca).

-Be sure to visit the Lennox Island Mi’kmaq Cultural Centre, as well as the annual Abegweit Pow Wow in August, to learn more about the Island’s Indigenous heritage (www.lennoxisland.com/attractions/cultural-centre; www.ncpei.com/events).
+Be sure to visit the Lennox Island Mi’kmaq Cultural Centre for powwows and other related events, to learn more about the Island’s Indigenous heritage (www.lennoxisland.com/attractions/cultural-centre; www.ncpei.com/events).